Definition of Outstanding Deposit

-To illustrate an outstanding deposit, let's assume that on October 31 a company received cash and checks from customers in the amount of $800.
-Clearly the company should report the $800 as part of its cash as of October 31.
-However, the company did not deposit the $800 into its bank account until after October 31.
-Since the $800 is not on its bank statement as of October 31, the $800 is described as an outstanding deposit or deposit in transit as of October 31.
+Assume that on October 31, a company received cash and checks from customers in the amount of $800.
+This $800 should be reported as part of the company's cash balance as of October 31.
+However, the company did not deposit the $800 in its bank account until the morning of November 1.
+Since the $800 is not on the company's bank statement as of October 31, the $800 is an outstanding deposit or deposit in transit as of October 31.

 To guide you in preparing the bank reconciliation we developed a bank reconciliation template/form which is part of AccountingCoach PRO.
 You can also read our free Explanation of the Bank Reconciliation.